tillkamppeter/ippusbxd/readme.md

 footprint.
 2. Requires no read access to any files.
 3. Ships with a strict apparmor profile.
-4. Raises no warnings in clang, gcc, nor coverity static analysis.
+3. Runs warning & leak free in valgrind
+4. Compiles warning free in clang
-5. Written in C11
+5. Analyzed warning free in Coverity
 6. Can be installed anywhere
 7. Near zero cpu usage while idle
-8. Low cpu usage while working, could run on a 6800
+8. Low cpu usage while working

 Building
 =======